sijie-daiii/CommunityCenterManagement/README.md

 - **FacilityManager Class**:
   - **Responsibilities**: Manage facility budget, enforce reservation rules, create/cancel events.
   - **Collaborators**: `User`, `Event`, `Reservation`.

-### Discussion of Design

-The design follows object-oriented principles to ensure modularity, reusability, and maintainability.
-Each class encapsulates its responsibilities and interacts with other classes through well-defined interfaces.
-This separation of concerns makes the system extensible and easy to manage.

-### Quality of Design

-- **Design Principles**:
-  - **Encapsulation**: Each class encapsulates its data and provides public methods for interaction.
-  - **Modularity**: The system is divided into modules with specific responsibilities.
-  - **Reusability**: Code is organized to promote reuse of components.
-  - **Maintainability**: Clear separation of concerns and use of inheritance enhance maintainability.

-- **UML Diagrams and CRC Cards**: Provided in the documentation, illustrating the relationships and interactions between different components of the system.

 ## Testing

 The system has been tested for various scenarios to ensure its robustness: